joelparkerhenderson/wordbooks/pages/carrying-costs/index.md

 * Taxes: e.g. cost of property taxes and other taxes related to holding inventory.

 * Opportunity cost: e.g. tying up capital in inventory that could have been invested in other areas, such as research and development, marketing, or expansion.

-Carrying costs can be a significant expense for businesses, particularly those with large or slow-moving inventory.

 To reduce carrying costs, businesses can take a number of steps, such as: